 A study conducted by USDA has stated that coconut oil could be a natural repellent for mosquitos (14).
 The fatty acids in coconut oil and its derivatives may work as a safe repellent for babies.

-Mosquitos are known vectors for many diseases, and it is essential to protect babies from mosquito bites.
+Mosquito bites in babies cause many diseases, and it is essential to protect babies.
 You may use a mosquito repellent for babies but check for allergies first.
 Coils and sprays are not suitable for babies’ health, while liquid vaporizers should be used with caution.
 Fabric roll-ons and some lotions may be safe, depending on their ingredients.
 Home remedies such as lavender oil and citronella oil can be diluted with a suitable medium before use, but their effectiveness may vary.
 Use mosquito nets and secure possible entry points at peak hours of mosquito activity during the day.
+Ultimately, ensuring your baby’s safety while protecting them from mosquito bites is paramount.
+By carefully selecting appropriate repellents and focussing on natural alternatives, parents can make informed decisions for their little ones.

 Infographic: Mosquito Repellent Plants